-Version Changes made Date 1.0 Initial set up of Trust-wide policy October 2020
+Version Changes made Date

+1.0 Initial set up of Trust-wide policy October 2020

+Reviewed October 2022

+Reviewed - no changes October 2024

-Introduction
+1. Introduction

-SAND Academies Trust (the School) is committed to providing a high quality of education and pastoral care for its pupils.
-If parents (or legal guardians) of pupils have any concerns they can expect to be treated by the School fairly and any complaints will be dealt with in accordance with this procedure.
-The School aims to deal with complaints promptly; be impartial; ensure that an investigation is carried out; and provide redress where appropriate.
-Parents can be assured that all complaints will be treated confidentially.
-This policy is consistent with the Education (Independent School Standards) (England) Regulations 2014 as amended.
-The School has also considered the ESFA's guidance on handling complaints about academies.
+- 1.1.
+SAND Academies Trust is committed to providing a high quality of education and pastoral care for its pupils. - 1.2.
+If parents (or legal guardians) of pupils have any concerns they can expect to be treated by the school fairly and any complaints will be dealt with in accordance with this procedure. - 1.3.
+The school/trust aims to deal with complaints promptly; be impartial; ensure that an investigation is carried out; and provide redress where appropriate. - 1.4.
+Parents can be assured that all complaints will be treated confidentially. - 1.5.
+This policy is consistent with the Education (Independent School Standards) (England) Regulations 2014 as amended. - 1.6.
+The Trust has also considered the ESFA's guidance on handling complaints about academies

-Is it a Concern or a Complaint?
+2. Is it a Concern or a Complaint?

+- 2.1.
 A concern is an expression of worry or doubt over an issue considered to be important for which reassurances are sought.
-If a concern is raised, then the School will endeavour to resolve it informally without recourse to this complaints procedure.
-If, however, a parent raises a complaint, that is an expression of dissatisfaction, then this complaints policy will apply.
-It is likely to arise if a parent believes that the School has done something wrong, or has failed to do so something that it should have done or acted unfairly.
-A complaint may be made about the School as a whole or about an individual member of staff or trustee.
+If a concern is raised, then the school/trust will endeavour to resolve it informally without recourse to this complaints procedure. - 2.2.
+If, however, a parent raises a complaint, that is an expression of dissatisfaction, then this complaints policy will apply. - 2.3.
+It is likely to arise if a parent believes that the school or trust has done something wrong, or has failed to do so something that it should have done or acted unfairly. - 2.4.
+A complaint may be made about the school or trust as a whole or about an individual member of staff or trustee. - 2.5.
 Complaints will be considered under this policy unless separate statutory procedures apply such as for staff grievances; admissions; safeguarding; assessments for an EHCP; and exclusions.

-Timeframes
+3. Timeframes

-Parents must raise the complaint within three months of the incident (or last in a series of incidents).
-The School will only consider complaints made outside this timeframe if exceptional circumstances apply.

-All complaints will be acknowledged within 2 school days if received during term time and as soon as practicable during holiday periods.
-The School's aim is to complete the first stage of the procedure within 5 school days of receipt of the complaint and as soon as practicable during holiday periods.
-The School will aim to complete the second stage within a further 15 school days of receipt if the complaint is lodged during term time and as soon as practicable during holiday periods.
+- 3.1.
+Parents must raise the complaint within three months of the incident (or last in a series of incidents). - 3.2.
+Complaints made outside this timeframe will only be considered if exceptional circumstances apply. - 3.3.
+All complaints will be acknowledged within 2 school days if received during term time and as soon as practicable during holiday periods. - 3.4.
+The school's aim is to complete the first stage of the procedure within 5 school days of receipt of the complaint and as soon as practicable during holiday periods. - 3.5.
+The school will aim to complete the second stage within a further 15 school days of receipt if the complaint is lodged during term time and as soon as practicable during holiday periods. - 3.6.
 The School will endeavour to complete the third stage of the procedure within a further 20 school days of receipt if the appeal is lodged during term-time and as soon as practicable during holiday periods.

-If other organisations are investigating aspects of the complaint (for example, the police or local authority) this may impact on the School's ability to adhere to the timescales in the procedure.
+3.7.
+If other organisations are investigating aspects of the complaint (for example, the police or local authority) this may impact on the school's ability to adhere to the timescales in the procedure.
 If this happens, we will inform you of our new timescales.
 If legal proceedings are initiated, we may not continue with the complaints process until the legal process is completed.

-Recording Complaints
+4. Recording Complaints